 Individuals UNDER twenty-one (21) years of age who have not completed an approved program are encouraged to contact the Screening Coordinator for further information regarding screening.
 If the scheduled screening is appropriate for the individual, he/she is encouraged to participate.
 If the scheduled screening is deemed inappropriate, then an individual screening program will be made available.

 For more information contact:

-Christy L. Grissom, Testing Coordinator Adair County R-II Schools Brashear, Missouri 63533 (660) 323-5272 christy_grissom@brashear.k12.mo.us
+Ellie Hazen, Testing Coordinator Adair County R-II Schools Brashear, Missouri 63533 (660) 323-5272 ellie hazen@adair2.brashear.k12.mo.us

 ATTENDANCE